Find the Leak · Fix the Weakness · Rebuild the Revenue

 Every report carries:

-• A calibration confidence indicator — High, Medium, or Indicative — reflecting evidence quality.
+• A confidence rating — High, Medium, or Indicative — on every finding.

-• The four leak categories named — Strategic, Operational, Behavioural, Cultural — with the true category surfaced.
+• Each leak named by category — Strategic, Operational, Behavioural, Cultural.

-• Recommended Vault programme — the precise next move calibrated to the audit’s findings, not a generic upsell.
+• The right next Vault programme — matched to your findings, not a generic upsell.

 08 · Evidence Standards